FuzionView/FV-Docs/source/FAQ.rst

 **Q:** Should we combine abandon_mainline & mainline or can we leave them separate?
-A: They can be combined or separated.
+**A:** They can be combined or separated.
 All features will be grouped by FuzionView engine based on their APWA FEATURE_CLASS color coded infrastructure type.
 Ideally they would be combined into one feature category, as long as the STATUS was correctly identified as abandoned or active.

 **Q:** Does the Provider ID need unique numbering?
-**A:** It only needs to be unique by dataset.
+**A:** It only needs to be unique within each dataset.

 **Q:** Should the fields have a text/number classification & is there a standard length?
 **A:** Data elements can be alphanumeric, and there is currently no length limitation.
 The emphasis should be on providing the data elements in as human readable a format as possible.